pawximity/ive-been-working-on-a-small-project/README.md

 ### 4. Payload Retrieval

-- Identified final payload and extracted the link: Lixora.exe

 To better understand how the payload was being delivered, the download URL was inspected using a curl command.
 This revealed that the download link resolves to a direct file hosted on Dropbox.

 <img src="images/curl_output.png" alt="Curl output showing redirect to Dropbox-hosted payload" width="900"/>